UAVmatrix/uavcast-pro-docs/docs/hardware.md

 !['Gpio'](images/pages/Flight-Controller/rpi.jpg)

-## Supported Raspberry Pi boards

-- Pi0w
-- PI 2
-- Pi 3
-- Pi 4

-!!! warning "Pi0w"

-    Pi0w runs fine with UAVcast-Pro, however the CPU usage will be between 50 > 100%.<br>
-    Some functionalities has been disabled to reduce the CPU load!

-If you intend to use other programs with UAVcast-Pro then Pi3 or 4 version is recommended.

 ##Power supply
 It's important that Raspberry Pi gets voltage between **4.8 and 5.3v**.
 If you use LTE modem, make sure you are not overloading the USB port per. design.